npfernandes/ensemblify/README.md

 </details>

-# 📚 Documentation
+# 📚 Accessing Documentation

-Ensemblify's documentation is available at https://ensemblify.readthedocs.io/latest/ and as docstrings inside the source-code.
+Ensemblify's documentation is available together with an API reference at https://ensemblify.readthedocs.io/latest/.
+Alternatively, the source-code contains docstrings with relevant information.

 # 🗨️ Citation and Publications